 1. Working Capital Ratio:

-A ratio between the current assets and current liabilities, this one signifies the ability of an organization to pay off its short-time financial obligations in time.
+A ratio between the current assets and current liabilities, it signifies the current ability of an organization to pay off its short-time financial obligations.

 2. Collection Period Ratio:

 Also known as the debtors or accounts receivables turnover ratio, this ratio is indicative of a company’s ability to convert its debts into cash.
 The lesser number of days it takes to realise its payments from its debtors, the better.

 Also known as the stock turnover ratio, this ratio monitors the time a company takes to converts its goods into cash.
 Lower the time taken, higher is the company’s stock efficiency.

 Strong working capital management aids a company in having a higher operational efficiency and hence, higher profitability.
 For this, Bajaj Finserv offers special working capital loans